Visiting Student Electives

 General Information

-If your question is not answered by this website and our growing Weill Cornell visiting student FAQ, you may contact our office via registrar @ med.cornell.edu
+If your question is not answered by this website and our growing Weill Cornell visiting student FAQ, you may contact our office via registrar @ med.cornell.edu.
+Please note: we do not correspond with visiting students over the phone due to the overwhelming volume of applicants.

 The following affiliates have their own visiting student applications and processes: